-The HouseCharlotte program provides 10-year, deferred, forgivable loans to qualified applicants.
+The HouseCharlotte program provides 5-year,10-year, or 15-year deferred, forgivable loans to qualified applicants.
 Funds can be used for downpayment, closing cost or interest rate buy down.

 - Funding up to $5,000 for families with income above 80% Area Median Income (AMI), up to 110% AMI in certain locations.

 - Funding up to $10,000 for families with income at or below 80% AMI

 - Funding up to $10,000 for Public Service Employees with household income at or below 80% AMI purchasing within Charlotte City limits.